Turkish citizens abroad start voting in national elections - ExBulletin

 Turkish citizens abroad start voting in national elections

-Millions of Turkish citizens living abroad began voting on April 27 in national elections that will decide whether President Recep Tayyip Erdogan can rule Turkey for another term.
+BERLIN (AP) Some 3.4 million Turkish citizens living abroad began voting Thursday in national elections that will decide whether President Recep Tayyip Erdogan can continue to rule Turkey after two decades in power.

-Polling abroad began amid concerns over Mr Erdogan’s health, after he was forced to cancel campaign rallies on April 26 and 27.
-However, he was due to attend a ceremony on Thursday via video link to mark the inauguration of Turkey’s first nuclear power plant. .
+Polling abroad began amid concerns over Erdogan’s health after he was forced to cancel campaign rallies on Wednesday and Thursday.
+However, the 69-year-old leader was due to attend a ceremony via video link on Thursday to mark the inauguration of Turkey’s first nuclear power plant.

 |